Optical-field-induced dips and splits in nonlinear spectra of selective reflection from high-density atomic vapor: Experimental setup

-The pump and probe optical beams with orthogonal linear polarization are combined on polarizing beam splitter (PBS) and then focused by lens L onto the inner surface of the cells input window.
-Application of the pump and probe beams with orthogonal polarizations allows to eliminate possible four-wave mixing at the window/rubidium vapor interface~\cite{VASFWMPRA1997,CASFWMQuEl2023}.
+The probe and pump beams with orthogonal linear polarization are combined by a polarizing beam splitter and then focused onto the window--vapor interface in the cell.
+The orthogonal polarizations are used to prevent possible formation of narrow resonances due to the coherent scattering of probe and pump optical fields by induced oscillations of atomic states population at the beat frequency~\cite{VASFWMPRA1997}.
+The contrast coherent resonances in a spectral dependence of the reflected probe beam were studied by using two beams with the same polarization~\cite{CASFWMQuEl2023}.
+The selective reflection from the transparent dielectric--disordered gas interface is practically independent on a polarization of the incident optical beam near the normal angle of incidence.
 The pump beam intensity can be varied from zero to 8.8~kW\,cm$^{-2}$.
-The probe beam intensity $I+\text{pr}$ is kept below 4~W\,cm$^{-2}$ to avoid a distortion of the recorded curves which could be induced by the probe beam.
-The probe beam is incident at the 64~mrad.
-The angle of the incidence for the pump beam is kept at 4~mrad.
-Probe beam reflected from the interface widow/vapor is directed to a PD photodetector.
-Scattered radiation from the saturating beam is additionally suppressed by a GT polarizer.
-The reflection signal from the PD photodetector is recorded using a digital oscilloscope and a computer.
-The measured selective reflection coefficient $R$ is normalized by the non-resonant reflection coefficient $R_0\approx8.5$\% from the window/vacuum interface as $\delta R = (R - R_0)/R_0$.
-To ensure the higher spectral resolution, we record the derivative of the selective reflection coefficient $\text{d}R/\text{d}\nu$ by computer processing of the experimental data.
+The probe beam intensity $I_\text{pr}$ is kept below 4~W\,cm$^{-2}$ to avoid a distortion of the recorded curves which could be induced by the probe beam.
+The probe beam is incident at 64~mrad.
+The angle of incidence for the pump beam is kept at 4~mrad.
+The probe beam reflected from the interface window/vapor is directed to a photodiode (PD).
+Scattered radiation from the pump beam is additionally suppressed by a Glan-Thompson polarizer (GT).
+The presence of the GT polarizer enhances contrast and does not change the measured selective reflection coefficient.
+The selective reflection coefficient was calibrated using the cell at room temperature and at large detuning of the pump beam frequency.
+The reflection signal from the PD photodiode is recorded with a digital oscilloscope and a computer.
+The measured selective reflection coefficient $R$ is normalized by the nonresonant reflection coefficient $R_0\approx8.5$\% from the window/vacuum interface as $\delta R = (R - R_0)/R_0$.
+To ensure higher spectral resolution, we recorded the selective-reflection spectrum $R$ and averaged it using a digital oscilloscope to improve the signal-to-noise ratio.
+The frequency derivative $\text{d}R/\text{d}\nu$ was then calculated numerically during data processing.
+The dispersive selective-reflection profile has slowly decaying wings, whereas its frequency derivative is bell-shaped with rapidly decreasing wings, thereby allowing closely spaced spectral features to be resolved more clearly.